Quasolaris/NewPipePlaylistExtractor/README.md

 ## Errors and Troubleshooting
 ### get_throttling_function_name: could not find match for multiple

-This is an error due to YouTube changing stuff, either to update or simply to attack Pytube, NewPipe and other clients/downloader.
+This is an error due to YouTube changing stuff, either to update or simply to attack Pytube, NewPipe and other clients/downloaders.

 ### First: Check if Pytube has an update, maybe the Pytube team already fixed it.

 If no update was published or the error still persists, follow these steps:

-1. Go to the pytube package folder (normaly: \~/.local/lib/python3.9/site-packages/pytube  or use `pip list -v` to find it if that doesn't work)
+1. Go to the pytube package folder (normally: \~/.local/lib/python3.9/site-packages/pytube  or use `pip list -v` to find it if that doesn't work)
 2. Open the cipher.py file in an editor of your choice (```nano -c cipher.py``` the -c flag displays the line number where your cursor is)
 3. Comment out the following lines: 272 and 273
-4. Paste the following regex beneath the lines you just commented out (Make sure the white spaces are correct, it is python after all):
+4. Paste the following regex beneath the lines you just commented out (Make sure the white spaces are correct, it is Python after all):
 ```python
 r'a\.[a-zA-Z]\s*&&\s*\([a-z]\s*=\s*a\.get\("n"\)\)\s*&&.*?\|\|\s*([a-z]+)',
 r'\([a-z]\s*=\s*([a-zA-Z0-9$]+)(\[\d+\])?\([a-z]\)',